Liezl Coetzee - Sociable Systems

 A South African research and advisory practice specializing in AI governance, accountability, and operational safety for high-stakes industries where digital failures have physical and human consequences.

-Two-track: field research grounded in twenty-plus years of operational experience, and AI-augmented analysis running multi-model arena experiments.
-A “translation toggle” moves between ethical theory and legal contract language so abstract safety concepts become enforceable operational rules.
+Field research grounded in twenty-five years of operational experience, and AI-augmented analysis running multi-model arena experiments.

 - Resettlement leads, land access managers, community relations heads at extractive companies